thetascott/Azure-Honeynet/README.md

 ## Metrics Before Hardening / Security Controls

-The following table shows the metrics we measured in our insecure environment for 24 hours:
+The following table shows the metrics we measured in our insecure environment for 24 hours:<br>
-Start Time 2024-04-19 15:12
+Start Time 2024-04-19 15:12<br>
 Stop Time 2024-04-20 15:12

 | Metric                   | Count